Vman45/electronic-schematics-PCBlayouts/README.md

 # electronic-schematics-PCBlayouts
-repository about making electronic schematics and PCB layouts
+repository about electronic schematics and PCB layouts